justYP/Twelve21.PasswordStorage/README.md

 # Twelve21.PasswordStorage

-This library is meant to provide utility functions for password storage.
-It is written in C# against .NET Core 2.2.
+Written in C# against .NET Core 2.2.

 It currently only supports Argon2 calibration features.
 You can use this library to determine which parameters to pass to one of the Argon2 hashing functions.